Greenlife Industry Australia Policies

-NGI Environmental Sustainability Position — This document demonstrates NGIA's commitment to environmental sustainability, the appropriate management of the association and its operations, the engagement of businesses in principles and applications of sustainability and the engagement of and collaboration with the broader community.
+Environmental Sustainability Position — This document demonstrates Greenlife Industry Australia's (GIA) commitment to environmental sustainability, the appropriate management of the association and its operations, the engagement of businesses in principles and applications of sustainability and the engagement of and collaboration with the broader community.

-NGI Climate Change and Variability Policy Position - This document outlines how the Australian nursery and garden industry will play a lead role in managing the effects of climate change and variability in our urban natural environments.
+Climate Change — This document outlines how the Australian nursery and garden industry will play a lead role in managing the effects of climate change and variability in our urban natural environments.
 It also outlines how governments and authorities can assist in this regard.

-NGI Quarantine and Biosecurity Policy Position - This document demonstrates how the Australian nursery and garden industry participates in the biosecurity continuum and outlines how governments and authorities can assist in this regard.
+Biosecurity — This document demonstrates how the Australian nursery and garden industry participates in the biosecurity continuum and outlines how governments and authorities can assist in this regard.

-Myrtle Rust Management Plan 2012 - This plan provides a detailed framework for growers and retailers to apply on-site for the management of Myrtle Rust on ALL plants from the Myrtaceae family.
+Myrtle Rust — This plan provides a detailed framework for growers and retailers to apply on-site for the management of myrtle rust on ALL plants from the myrtaceae family.

-Green Marketing and the Trade Practices Act — Guidelines produced by the ACCC to educate businesses about their obligations under the Trade Practices Act in terms of using green' claims as a marketing tool.
+Green Marketing and Trade Practices Act — Guidelines produced by the ACCC to educate businesses about their obligations under the Trade Practices Act in terms of using green claims as a marketing tool.